alanchrt/passup.js/README.md

 ### Contributors Needed

-The more developers that contribute Passup.js adapters and use them for their own accounts, the more valuable the repository becomes for everyone.
+**Don't be shy!** The more developers that contribute Passup.js adapters and use them for their own accounts, the more valuable the repository becomes for everyone.
 Please send pull requests for any adapters you create for the sites you use, regardless of their size or popularity.
 Additionally, if you find a way to improve an existing adapter, please feel free to submit your contribution.

 Getting Started
 ---------------